Dominance of Veiled Heart

 After Lea and Rowena helped me dress and taught me things I have to remember, we exchanged quiet goodbyes.
 I had no idea if I'd see them again, but they said I would be heading to the prince's palace, where women are rarely seen, so I guess I could not see them again.

 My life was a mess.
 I'd just wanted to buy shoes, but now I was in a life-or-death situation, forced to disguise myself as a man and prepare to meet a prince who terrified me.
-What does he need from me anyway?
+What did he need from me anyway?

 "Please come inside," a person who looked like a butler said, gesturing to a door that loomed with an ominous aura.